DinisCruz/Book_Hacking_Portugal/content/Portuguese-hacking-service.md

 The problem is that the cyber attackers who will hit Portugal are as sophisticated as the best physical military attackers (and armies).

-Imagine the PT army against the UK, France or Russia (never mind the US or China).
+Imagine the PT army against the UK, France or Russia, not to mention the US or China.

 Note how even the best companies and security agencies in the world are not able to detect and mitigate most attacks, as evidenced by recent DDoS attacks and zero-days exploits.
-        * https://twitter.com/macbroadcast/status/791837377186725888 (fun video of what DDos attack feels like)
+        * https://twitter.com/macbroadcast/status/791837377186725888 (fun video of what DDoS attack feels like)

 ## Why do we have F16s?

-Why does PT need an offensive air force?
-I understand the need to have a civil air-force,  to combat fires or for border patrol, but an offensive air force, with F16s?
+Why does Portugal need an offensive air force?
+I understand the need to have a civil air-force, to combat fires or for border patrols, but an offensive air force, with F16s?
 What is the 'war scenario' where that makes sense?

 The way you fight an airborne battle in the 21st century is by hacking into the offensive planes/drones via their communication channels.
     * see [Ghost Fleet](https://www.amazon.co.uk/Ghost-Fleet-Novel-Next-World/dp/0544142845)